dinakaranonline/blog/_posts/2019-03-23-missing-empathy-while-designing-apps-feat-GooglePay.md

 ---
 Empathy in Design Thinking is one of the most important consideration while designing anything, especially while building mobile apps.Empathy helps to understand how the user's pain point and how they can be addressed in the best possible ways.
 It is putting ourselves in the shoes of the customers and help to provide User Experience that is refined, elegant and magical.

+> In Design Thinking, empathy is, “deep understanding of the problems and realities of the people you are designing for”.
+It involves learning about the difficulties people face, as well as uncovering their latent needs and desires in order to explain their behaviours.
+To do so, we need to have an understanding of the people’s environment, as well as their roles in and interactions with their environment.

 [UPI](https://www.npci.org.in/product-overview/upi-product-overview) is the new set of API's that are provided by a consortium of banks in India through which core banking services that can be built by fintech companies.
 [Google Pay](https://pay.google.com/intl/en_in/about/) by Google is one such app that has jumped into the bandwagon of providing core banking services by using the UPI API's provided by the bank.